The Landsgemeinde of Glarus

 Some arguments have merit; others (populism, lack of expertise) do not.

-The most heard argument for the Landsgemeinde is the public discussion and control of the government and the power of the citizens over the (Constitution) law, budget and policy.
-Once a year, politicians are called to account by the citizens in a public debate.
+The most heard arguments in favour of the Landsgemeinde are the public discussion and control of the government and the citizens’ power over the (Constitution) law, budget, and policy.
+Once a year, citizens call politicians to participate in a public debate.

 Conclusion